ShauryaChaubey/ShauryaChaubey/README.md

 ### Hello there 👋

-- 🔭 I’m working on Android Development
+- 🔭 I’m working as Fullstack Developer at BNY Mellon
-- 🌱 I’m currently learning Data Structures and Algorithms
+- 🌱 I’m currently learning Machine learning and AI in depth
 - 📫 Reach me at: [LinkedIn](https://www.linkedin.com/in/shauryachaubey/) | [Email](Mailto:shauryaccc98@gmail.com)
 - 🚀 Also dabbling around some open Source Projects